© Director of National Parks, 2011 | ISSN 1443-1238

 The island's geology, unique rainforest and spectacular views are well represented in the park.
 Establishing the park has not, however, prevented the continuing incursion of exotic species, disrupting the functioning of the island's natural ecological processes.
 Yellow crazy ants have severely reduced numbers of red crabs and pose a significant threat to many other species.
 A major control program is in place and has been accelerated, with some encouraging results.

 The presumed extinction of the endemic pipistrelle bat in 2009 focused attention on the need for a more integrated approach to managing the island's biodiversity.
 The final report of an expert working group appointed in 2009 was released in September 2010 and stressed the need for measures such as improved quarantine procedures to avoid further extinctions.
 A response to the report's recommendations is being prepared.

 North Keeling Island is an isolated coral atoll in the Territory of Cocos (Keeling) Islands and its relatively untouched environment is a valuable biological resource.
 It is one of the few tropical islands in the Indian Ocean to have largely escaped the damaging effects of human settlement.

 Norfolk Island National Park is jointly proclaimed under Commonwealth and Norfolk Island legislation.
-Set in the south-west Pacific Ocean, the Norfolk Island Territory provides a link between tropical and temperate oceanic island environments and is home to unique assemblages of flora and fauna.
+Set in the south-west Pacific Ocean, the Norfolk Island Territory provides a link between tropical and temperate oceanic island environments and is home to unique flora and fauna.

 Conserving Australia's biodiversity through a National Reserve System